Shashank-Ojha/Othello-with-AI/README.md

 # Othello-with-AI
-Uses Alpha–beta pruning to read 6 plies ahead of the user
+Uses Alpha–beta pruning to optimize the minimax algorithm and search the tree up to a depth of 6 ply.